-The Cape Verde archipelago is still largely undiscovered.
-The island of Boa Vista is home to vast stretches of golden sandy beaches surrounded by crystal clear waters.
-You can probably enjoy the Praia de Santa Mónica [Santa Monica Beach] without seeing another person for hours.
-The Cape Verdean fauna is relatively poor except for marine life.
-In spring, groups of North Atlantic humpback whales migrate to the coastal waters of Boa Vista to give birth while during the summer months thousands of loggerhead sea turtles arrive on the shores of the island for nesting.
-Away from the coast, the interior of the island presents a desert-like landscape dotted with barren rock formations, patches of date palms, and abandoned ruined buildings.
-The island has few small quaint towns, such as Sal Rei (the capital of the island), Rabil and Fundo de Figueiras are scattered throughout the island.
+The Cape Verde archipelago remains largely unexplored in the present day.
+The island of Boa Vista is notable for its extensive golden sandy beaches licked by crystal clear waters.
+Visitors can often enjoy Praia de Santa Mónica [Santa Monica Beach] without encountering other people for hours.
+While the fauna of Cape Verde is relatively sparse, the marine life is diverse.
+In spring, groups of North Atlantic humpback whales migrate to the coastal waters of Boa Vista to give birth.
+During the summer months, thousands of loggerhead sea turtles arrive on the shores of the island to nest.
+Away from the coast, the island’s interior presents a desert-like landscape characterized by bare rock formations, patches of date palms, and abandoned ruins.
+Charming small towns such as Sal Rei (the island’s capital), Rabil and Fundo de Figueiras are scattered throughout the island.

 Deserto de Viana

-The Cape Verdean government takes measures to preserve this extension of the Sahara is protected by the Government of Cape Verde, which forbids the use of motorized vehicles and promotes the construction of stonewalls to limit the movement of the sand dunes toward the coast.
+The Cape Verdean government takes measures to preserve this extension of the Sahara by prohibiting the use of motorized vehicles in the desert and promoting the construction of stonewalls around it to prevent the sand dunes from encroaching on the coast.

 Wreckage of M/S Cabo Santa Maria

-On the northern coast of Boa Vista can be found the wreckage of a Spanish cargo ship that ran ashore in the fall of 1968.
-The M/S Cabo Santa Maria was on its way to Brazil and Argentina loaded with a variety of cargo and a number of gifts from the government of the Spanish dictator Francisco Franco to give to his supporters.
-The most important gifts were four church bells intended for a new cathedral in Brazil, Catedral Metropolitana Nossa Senhora Aparecida [Metropolitan Cathedral of Our Lady of Apparition].
+On the northern coast of Boa Vista can be found the wreckage of a Spanish cargo ship that ran aground in the fall of 1968.
+The vessel, M/S Cabo Santa Maria, was en route to Brazil and Argentina with a diverse cargo and a selection of gifts from the Spanish dictator, Francisco Franco’s government intended for his supporters.
+Among the gifts were four church bells destined for a new cathedral in Brazil, the Catedral Metropolitana Nossa Senhora Aparecida [Metropolitan Cathedral of Our Lady of Apparition].

-Today, the ship is slowly crumbling.
-After almost 50 years of battering by the wind and constant waves, most of the deck and hold have disappeared and only a rusty shell remains for the time being.
+Today, the ship’s remains are slowly crumbling.
+After almost 50 years of being battered by the wind and constant waves, most of the deck and hold have disappeared, leaving only a rusty shell behind for the time being.
 However, it is clear that it will not last for much longer.
 Over the decades, the wreckage has become a symbol of the island and a source of inspiration for artists.

 Know Before You Go

-Most of the sites on the island can only be reached with a 4WD vehicle via a scenic rout of untouched nature.
+Most of the sites on the island can only be reached via a scenic route of untouched nature with a 4WD vehicle.